State Auditor Julie Blaha Bio

 Julie Blaha is Minnesota’s 19th State Auditor.
 She was sworn in on January 7th, 2019 and in her inaugural address pledged to protect the high standards Minnesota is known for in government operation and finances.
 Blaha knows that when neighbors have clear, quality, focused information, they can find solutions that directly improve the lives of Minnesotans.

-Minnesota’s state auditor oversees more than $40 billion in local spending, helping to analyze how that money is being spent and with what kinds of results.
+Minnesota’s state auditor oversees approximately $60 billion in local spending, helping to analyze how that money is being spent and with what kinds of results.
 She educates local leaders with the training, data, and analysis they need to make the best, most informed decisions in communities across our state.
 And she represents Minnesotans on boards that deal with issues like investments, economic development, housing, and pensions.

 Before her election to this office, Julie Blaha served as a middle school math teacher in the Anoka-Hennepin school district, was past president of Anoka-Hennepin Education Minnesota, and was the first woman elected secretary-treasurer of the Minnesota AFL-CIO.

 Blaha grew up in Nowthen, Minnesota.
 She graduated from St. Cloud State University with a B.A. in elementary education and earned her masters degree in education from St. Mary’s University.
 Blaha lives with her husband Roger in Ramsey and enjoys spending time with her family, including her four grandchildren.